West Coast Hunter Spectacular Returns for 2014

-Victoria Colvin Defends Her Title in $50,000 WCHR Peter Wetherill Palm Beach Hunter Spectacular
+Victoria Colvin Dominates in the $100,000 WCHR Peter Wetherill Palm Beach Hunter Spectacular

-Gramercy Park, Owned by Lynn Rice, Selected as the 2012 WCHR Hunter of the Year
+Small Affair Selected as the 2013 WCHR Hunter of the Year

-February 11, 2013, Lexington, KY- In 2011, the Peter Wetherill Cup debuted as an award to celebrate a current equine athlete who best exemplifies the qualities of a top-class show hunter.
-This prestigious perpetual trophy is presented annually at the Palm Beach Hunter Spectacular in Wellington, FL, to the owner of the World Championship Hunter Rider Program’s Hunter of the Year.
-The elegant silver cup was donated by the USHJA Foundation in honor of late horseman Peter Wetherill.
+January 29, 2014, Lexington, KY- Named after a great horseman, the Peter Wetherill Cup was created in 2011 to celebrate a current equine athlete who best exemplifies the qualities of a top-class show hunter.
+The classic silver cup perpetual trophy is presented annually at the WCHR Peter Wetherill Palm Beach Hunter Spectacular in Wellington, FL, to the owner of the World Championship Hunter Rider Program's Hunter of the Year.

 Finals at the Capital Challenge Horse Show